meetjohngray/i-visualise-commits/README.md

 ## Setting up the environment

 This app is intended to be live all the time, since github will constantly trigger the Webhook to your API route.
 So it's recommended to deploy the app to a hosting service.
+Railway works good for this.

 ### .env